Kiopp/kiopp-math-tool/README.md

 A simple tool for calculating the Newton interpolation between data points.
 Behind the scenes this tool will use divided differences and will thus have the same input parameters.

 ## Compilation
 Compilation can easily be done using any C-compiler as I am only using standard or included libraries.
+I am using gcc.
+And have only tested the program on an arch-based linux distribution.